 - USDA has contacted handlers who have eligible producers to notify them of the opportunity to participate in the Program.

 - USDA will again make payments through agreements with independent handlers and cooperatives.
 USDA will distribute payments to participating handlers within 60 days of entering into an agreement.

 - USDA will inform handlers of payment amounts to producers.

 - Once payment is received, a handler will have 30 days to distribute monies to qualifying dairy farmers.
 Handlers will also be reimbursed for limited administrative and educational costs.

-- As part of the program, handlers also will provide virtual or in-person education to dairy farmers on the program and other dairy topics, selecting from educational information available from USDA or other sources.
-A handler will have until March 1, 2022, to provide educational opportunities to dairy farmers.
+- As part of the program, handlers also will relay AMS-supplied education to dairy farmers on a range of dairy topics.
+A handler will have until September 30, 2023, to provide the educational opportunity to dairy farmers.